 5. Mortgage Payments, Property Taxes & Utilities

 If you have an older home in need of repair, it can take a significant amount of time and energy to sell your home – especially if you’re looking to sell for as much as possible.
 You may decide it’s worth spending money on making renovations – but this is a big risk, and can take months and cost thousands.
-Even if you don’t renovate, it can take a lot of effort to clean your house inside and out, and remove clutter to get it ready to show.
+Even if you don’t renovate, it can take a lot of effort to clean your house inside and out and remove clutter to get it ready to show.
 And, of course, there are other time costs as well – such as not being able to move until you sell your home.

-Once you realize how much the hidden costs of selling your home can impact how much money actually ends up in your pocket, you may start to reconsider your options.
+Once you realize how much the hidden costs of selling a house can impact how much money actually ends up in your pocket, you may start to reconsider your options.
 One way to avoid these hidden costs is to sell your home for cash.
 Working with a real estate investor like Home Cash Guys means you won’t have to pay commission or closing costs, make repairs, or get your home ready to show.
 You won’t have to worry about marketing your home or waiting months for it to sell, either.
 In fact, we can usually close in less than 30 days, and sometimes in as little as two weeks.
-We’re also more flexible than most buyer and can work with your schedule.
-And we handle all the paperwork, and will walk you through the entire process.
+We’re also more flexible than most buyers and can work with your schedule.
+And we handle all the paperwork and will walk you through the entire process.